Coronavirus slams couple struggling to feed young daughter

 What does she pray for?
 “I want to raise my daughter,” she says.
 “I want to die in my country, Honduras, someday.
 It would be so hard, to die here.”

-The family is among up to 12 million illegal immigrants in the U.S., barred from most federal government aid.
+The family is among up to 12 million immigrants in the U.S. without documentation, barred from most federal government aid.
 That prohibition, health and policy experts say, is counterproductive; if those immigrants remain outside the system, that makes it much harder for them to participate in social distancing, sheltering at home and contact tracing — measures key to controlling the virus’ spread.

 They also are among the very most vulnerable to exposure to the virus, unable to work from home and forced to constantly venture out in search of food.
 The district’s statistics show that Hispanics are dying of the coronavirus at far higher rates than white residents.